numpy/numpy/doc/source/user/whatisnumpy.rst

-assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.
+assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation, and much more.

 At the core of the NumPy package, is the `~numpy.ndarray` object.
 This encapsulates *n*-dimensional arrays of homogeneous data types, with